 On top of the previously mentioned challenges, we’re also living in a time of unprecedented employee turnover.
 Because so many people are leaving their positions, companies have to find ways to make sure that innovation continues, even when departments change and employees come and go.

-Not to mention that when employees leave, they take with them all of the tribal knowledge they accumulated during their time with the organization.
+Not to mention that when employees leave, they take with them all of the institutional knowledge they accumulated during their time with the organization.
 If that knowledge isn’t intentionally shared with other team members before they go (which it often isn’t), the organization loses important information that has to be relearned.

-Good documentation helps minimize disruption by providing an easy-to-understand, easily accessible record of what’s currently happening within a business.
+An effective document repository helps minimize disruption by providing an easy-to-understand, easily accessible record of what’s currently happening within a business.
 Onboarding new team members is easier and more streamlined when they have clear documentation to reference from the get-go.

 Making documentation work for your organization